 You develop your abilities in economics and gain confidence in applying them to international situations, as well as receiving expert training in quantitative research methods, through study of topics including:

-Within our Department of Economics, you are taught by the most prominent economists.
 Our researchers are at the forefront of their field and have even received MBEs, with students coming from across the globe to study, research or work with us.
 Our Department of Economics is a richly diverse home to staff and students from all over the world who have a strong sense of belonging and want to think, learn and change the world together.

 Many of our researchers also provide consultancy services to businesses in London and other major financial centres, helping us to develop research for today's society as well as informing our teaching for the future.

 Take advantage of our extensive learning resources to assist you in your studies:

 Many employers want economists with critical thinking skills who can tackle large data sets and practical problems.
 Our course helps you to become more employable and takes you closer to that dream job or postgraduate course when you graduate.

 Our students are in demand from a wide range of employers in a host of occupations, including financial analysis, management, public administration and accountancy.